How Much Does a Neuropsychological Evaluation Cost? Understanding Your Payment Options

 A thorough evaluation often includes:

 For many psychologists, the total professional time involved can exceed 15 to 25 hours, and sometimes substantially more.
 When comparing costs, it is important to understand what is included.
-Two evaluations may have very different levels of depth, analysis, and individualized recommendations.
+Two evaluations with similar price tags may differ considerably in the amount of professional time, depth of analysis, report quality, and individualized recommendations they provide.

 Make a more informed financial decision and avoid unexpected surprises.